 - Assessment of compatibility with relevant policy and planning context ("planning fit"). - Assessment of social issues associated with the construction phase. - Assessment of social issues associated with the operational phase. - Assessment of social issues associated with the decommissioning phase. - Assessment of power line alignments. - Assessment of the "no development" alternative. - Assessment of cumulative impacts.

-The key social issues and associated significance ratings for the construction and operation phase apply to each of the four 100 MW PV SEFs associated with the Northern PV SEF Cluster, namely the:
+The key social issues and associated significance ratings for the construction and operation phase apply to each of the two PV SEFs associated with the Southern PV SEF Cluster, namely: